stfab/my-website/menu/bio.md

 permalink: p/bio.html
 ---

 Fabian Stadler is a freelance software engineer with several years of development experience.
-After studying mathematics, they worked for several companies in the public transport, pharmaceutical and chemical industries.
-They founded their own company, Fabian Stadler Solutions, in 2023.
+They have a university degree in mathematics and have worked for companies in the public transport, pharmaceutical and chemical industries.
+In 2023 they started their own business, Fabian Stadler Solutions.